trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ### BE AWARE !!
 `IMPORTANT`: _If your network has ip addresses for devices that ends with a number more than 24 for example: 192.168.100.`999` you will not be able to route properly from outside network because applying 24 only allows numbers 1 through 24.
 You need to instead put `0` to route out of the 24 range, for example : `192.168.100.0/0`_.

-Or you can change ip range on your router (in my experience you might geta tiny bit better speeds cause it will not route unnecessary allowed ips over the 24 range).
+Or you can change ip range on your router (in my experience you might get a tiny bit better speeds cause it will not route unnecessary allowed ips over the 24 range).
 <p align="center">
  <img src="https://i.imgur.com/ZZ4aMUI.jpg" width=750px height=550px>